 Library members will need to show their library card and send an e-mail to firstname.lastname@example.org confirming their participation in the activity any time from the first day of the month and up to the week of the Storytelling morning.

-If at some point the number of members registered reaches the maximum capacity limit we will announce that tickets are sold out trough the Library’s blog.
+If at some point the number of registered members reaches the maximum capacity limit we will announce that tickets are sold out through the Library's blog.

 November 2011 storytelling around the book: